axibase/atsd/api/data/series/downsample.md

 ## Overview

-The downsampling is a reduction of time series cardinality by filtering out some samples.
-If the [series query](./query.md) has the `downsample` field, then downsampling is performed in specified order among other series [transformations](./query.md#transformation-fields).
+Downsampling is a reduction of time series cardinality achieved by filtering out certain samples.
+If a [series query](./query.md) contains the `downsample` field, downsampling is performed in a specified order among other series [transformations](./query.md#transformation-fields).

-Example of the `downsample` setting.
+### Syntax Example

 ```json
 "downsample": {